 Meeting the Neighbors and Finding Soda Can Art

 The rest of the deliveries are mostly smooth, but the people are all unfriendly and rude for some reason.
-It gives off the vibe that something is very wrong with this place.
+It gives off the vibe that something is seriously wrong with this place.

 Night Delivery is another one of my favorite new horror games.
 I like games that are open, but are small enough to explore effectively.
 The atmosphere and strange behavior of the residents makes me want to keep playing to see what happens next.